microsoft/PowerApps-TestEngine/README.md

 When the run is complete, you should be able to view the test results in the folder you specified earlier.

+## Known limitations

+While work to provide full control coverage is in progress, support for the following controls are currently unavailable:

+- Charts
+- Media
+- Timer
+- Mixed Reality
+- Child controls within components

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a